New national restrictions are in place. Make sure you know what to do to Protect Portsmouth.

 On this page you will find advice and support for vulnerable people in Portsmouth.

-If you are in need of additional support during the coronavirus outbreak and can't find help online, please call our dedicated helpline on 023 9268 8004.
+If you are in need of additional support during the coronavirus outbreak and can’t find help online, please call the HIVE Portsmouth helpline on 023 9261 6709.
 This line is currently open from 9am-5pm Monday to Friday.

 If you need medical help, call the NHS on 111.
 If it is a medical emergency, call 999.